fnordoglargh/fnordoglargh-s-music/README.md

     again.
 But, in the light of one man’s bloody and woefully misguided decision to invade a peaceful, unthreatening neighbor, the song is, once again, a plea for our common humanity.'
+  * The British rock band [Dire Straits](https://en.wikipedia.org/wiki/Dire_Straits) released their fifth studio album _Brothers in Arms_ and with it the single _Money for Nothing_.
+    The [official music video](https://youtu.be/wTP2RUD_cL0) is one of the first to use early computer animation.

 ### 1986